jonathankashabira/jonathankashabira/README.md

 - 👋 Hi, I’m @jonathankashabira
 - 👀 I’m interested in programming, electronics and robotics
 - 🌱 I’m currently learning Electrical and Electronics Engineering
-- 💞️ I’m looking to collaborate on project involving programmtion and electronics, or digital systems design
+- 💞️ I’m looking to collaborate on project involving programmation and electronics, or digital systems design
 - 📫 How to reach me, via email: jonathankashabira@gmail.com

 <!---